gaokai15/motion_planning_cpp/README.md

-# Motion Planning Assignment Report
+# Motion Planning with RRT Connect

 ## Problem
 Consider a planar robot $R$ manipulating objects in a 2D workspace.
 The robot has four links $l_0, l_1, l_2, l_3$ ($l_0$ is the base link) with the assumption that each joint is in the range of $[-\pi/2,\pi/2]$.
 Each pose in the workspace is represented with the format $(x,y,\alpha)$.
 Based on the assumptions, the robot is tasked to find a motion sequence $\Pi$ moving a target object $T$ from a start pose $S_T$ to a goal pose $S_G$.
 Each motion in $\Pi$ is required to be collision-free with other boxes in the environment.